Walgett

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Walgett has 71 active public transport stops offering a mix of train and bus services.
-These are covered by 10 routes providing 114 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 169 meters to the nearest stop.
-Most residents commute outward from this primarily residential area.
-Car is the dominant mode of transport at 81%, with 17% walking.
+Walgett has 71 active public transport stops, offering a mix of train and bus services.
+These are served by 10 routes, providing 114 weekly passenger trips in total.
+Transport accessibility is rated excellent, with residents typically located 169 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode at 81%, while 17% walk.
 On average, there are 1.6 vehicles per dwelling.

 According to the 2021 Census, only 11.8% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 16 trips per day across all routes, translating to roughly one weekly trip per individual stop.
+Service frequency averages 16 trips per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport